On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

-The term of apprenticeship for a steamfitter pipefitter is 4 years (four 12-month periods) including a minimum of 1560 hours of on-the-job training and 8 weeks of apprenticeship education each year.
+The term of apprenticeship for a steamfitter pipefitter is four years (four 12-month periods) including a minimum of 1560 hours of on-the-job training and eight weeks of classroom instruction each year.

 To be successful in apprenticeship education, an apprentice must pass each section of the course and pass the AIT exam.
 The passing grade for each section in the course is a 65%.
-A passing mark on each provincial exam Exam and the Interprovincial Qualification (or Red Seal Exam) is 70%.
+A passing mark on each provincial exam and the interprovincial qualification (or Red Seal Exam) is 70%.

 Tuition and fees*